Senators put Boston on the brink in tight-checking win

 Marchand had Boston’s best opportunity, breaking in all alone on Ottawa goaltender Craig Anderson, who stonewalled the Bruins’ skater on the deke.

-Marchand was dangerous throughout the goalless opening frame, sneaking in behind the Ottawa defence late with Anderson being forced to make a sprawling save.
+Marchand was dangerous throughout the goalless opening frame, once sneaking in behind the Ottawa defence late with Anderson jumping out and laying himself out flat to make the save.

 Karlsson had Ottawa’s best chance, jumping up into the rush and finding himself face to face with Rask, the Boston goalie, who had to make a solid save on a tough chance.